-Working with local partners
+6. Working with local partners

-This policy does not apply to our local partners; however, where TEN is supporting partners that are in contact with children or adults at risk, those partners should have in place or develop safeguarding policies and procedures.
+This policy does not apply to our local partners; however, where TEN is supporting partners that are in contact with children or adults at risk, those partners should have in place or develop safeguarding policies and procedures (when communicating with partners we refer to 'child protection' instead of 'safeguarding').
 This is a requirement of the PMOU.
 In the event of persistent poor practice or abuse within a particular organisation, TEN may decide to terminate the partnership relationship.
-TEN will look to support partners in matters of safeguarding whilst expecting them to respond, take serious and address the issues.
+TEN will look to support partners in matters of safeguarding whilst expecting them to respond, take seriously and address the issues.